-Assessment Plan and Process: At the beginning of each academic year (August), the department reviews the assessment plan and determines the specific SLOs that will be assessed for each course listed in the plan below.
-Ideally, more than one SLO of each course is assessed every 6 years since most CSKLS final exams cover all outcomes.
-Selection of SLOs, if necessary, will be based on the results of the previous assessment, area(s) in a course that require more focus, and/or the length of time since that SLO was last assessed.
-Full-time instructors are assigned to take the lead for each assessment individually or as a group, and adjunct faculty are invited, but not obligated, to participate.
+Assessment Plan and Process: At the beginning of each semester (August & January), the department reviews the assessment plan and determines the specific SLOs that will be assessed for each course listed in the plan below.
+Ideally, more than one SLO of each course is assessed since most final exams cover all outcomes.
+Full-time instructors are assigned to take the lead for each assessment in their content area, and Associate Faculty are invited, but not obligated, to participate.
+Our department has a variety of disciplines so most SLOs will need to be assessed by Associate Faculty who are discipline experts.